mloncode/uast2pl/README.md

 </p>
 </details>

-Next, we can try to extract not complex import tuples, but just import paths.
+If we want to extract just import paths, we'll need to postprocess _import_ solutions.
+It's easier to do it in prolog.
+Apart from the generated `hello.java.pl` file we can also load some extra modules.

-So, we'll need to posprocess imports.
-A `import.pl` file contains a few prolog _helpers_ to let get all imports, extract identifier names, and join them together.
+A `import.pl` file contains a few prolog _helpers_ which let you extract identifier names from imports and join them together.

 We can load `import.pl` module and use `import_path` predicate:

 ```bash